 The following products show Lexile measurements on test results when all reading sections are completed.

 All achievement results for Primary 1–TASK 3 will list a Lexile measure in the top section of the student’s Profile with Objectives report.

-All achievement results for Level 6–Level 17/18 will list a Lexile range in the top section of the student’s Performance Profile report.
+All achievement results for Level 6–Level 17/18 will list a Lexile range at the bottom of the student’s Profile Narrative report.